nautobot/nautobot/nautobot/docs/models/extras/relationship.md

 !!! note
     A symmetric many-to-many relationship can be, but is not necessarily, a _complete graph_ or _full mesh_.
 For example, in the routing topology example above, if Device _A_ and Device _B_ are peers, and Device _B_ and Device _C_ are peers, this does not automatically imply a relationship between Devices _A_ and _C_ -- they **might or might not** also be peers, depending on how you define and populate the specific associations for this relationship.

+## Required Relationships

 +++ 1.5.0

 Relationships can be marked as being required.
 By default, relationships are not marked as being required.

 To mark a relationship as being required, select "Source objects MUST implement this relationship" or conversely "Destination objects MUST implement this relationship" from the "Required on" field when editing or creating a relationship:

 * If "Destination objects MUST implement this relationship" is selected, objects of the type selected in "Destination Type" will enforce this relationship when they are created or edited.
 * If "Source objects MUST implement this relationship" is selected, objects of the type selected in "Source Type" will enforce this relationship when they are created or edited.

 Required relationships are enforced in the following scenarios:

 * Creating or editing an object via the API or the UI
 * Bulk creating objects via the API
 * Bulk editing objects via the API or the UI

 ## Relationship Filters